A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Cavity Design

 \subsection{Cross-Coupling Suppression}

+The cavity with two couplers is a two-port network, with each port dominantly coupled to one of the orthogonal $\mathrm{HE}_{11}$ modes.
+As described in Eq.~\eqref{eq:cross_coupling_def}, the scattering parameter $S_{\mathrm{rd}}$ is used to quantify the cross-coupling.
 In the ideal cavity geometry the cross-coupling vanishes exactly, and this remains true when the cavity is tuned in an azimuthally uniform way.
 However, in practice cross-coupling can be introduced by fabrication imperfections and misalignments.
 Some of these effects can be mitigated by incorporating tuning mechanisms into the cavity, e.g.~by rotating the tunable endplate about the cavity axis.

 To check the feasibility of this concept, we used ACE3P to compute the cross-coupling at the fixed mode frequency, for several choices of the cavity geometry.
 First, we considered a situation where half of the cavity is twisted along the cavity axis by $0.1^\circ$ relative to the other half.
-This is a much larger imperfection than one would expect in the fabrication process, and it degrades the mode isolation to $\epsilon \sim 10^{-1}$.
-However, as shown in Fig.~\ref{fig:rotation}, rotating the endplate can restore the isolation to $\epsilon \lesssim 10^{-4}$.
+This is a much larger imperfection than one would expect in the fabrication process, and it degrades the mode isolation to $\chi \sim 10^{-1}$.
+However, as shown in Fig.~\ref{fig:rotation}, rotating the endplate can restore the isolation to $\chi \lesssim 10^{-4}$.

 This result might not be particularly surprising, as both the simulated imperfection and the endplate adjustment involve rotation about the same axis.
 As a more extreme example, we considered a skew of the entire cavity, so that its diagonals are lengthened and shortened by $0.4 \, \mathrm{mm}$.
-Again, this is a substantially larger change than one would expect from fabrication, and it degrades the mode isolation to $\epsilon \sim 10^{-1}$.
-As shown in Fig.~\ref{fig:skew}, by rotating the endplate, the simulated mode isolation can be recovered to $\epsilon \sim 10^{-3}$.
+Again, this is a substantially larger change than one would expect from fabrication, and it degrades the mode isolation to $\chi \sim 10^{-1}$.
+As shown in Fig.~\ref{fig:skew}, by rotating the endplate, the simulated mode isolation can be recovered to $\chi \sim 10^{-3}$.